letsobserve/letsobserve.github.io/README.md

 # letsobserve.github.io

-This is a website for Observation
+This is a website for the interests of Jordan Hewett.

-Coded soley by Jordan Hewett
+Coded by Jordan Hewett.